rabbitmq/erlando/README.md

 the subsequent `file:close/1` call.

-Here we are using an Error-monad which is remarkably similar to the Maybe-monad, but matches the typical Erlang practise of indicating errors by an `{error, Reason}` tuple:
+Here we are using an Error-monad which is remarkably similar to the Maybe-monad, but matches the typical Erlang practice of indicating errors by an `{error, Reason}` tuple:

     -module(error_m).